 6 business virtues in big screen stories

-Cinema teaches us about life and even show us essential business virtues.
+Cinema teaches us about life and even shows us essential business virtues.
 All we have to do is pay attention.
 Most of the selected big screen stories do not have any direct connection to the business world.
 However, they encompass virtues that a person who owns or intends on starting a business should have and constantly cultivate.
 All the following movie life lessons can apply to personal and business situations from out of the box thinking to goal setting at work and taking risks in business.
 We will be focusing on how the characters employ these business virtues to overcome difficulties, change their lives and chase their dreams.
 Of course, we issue a spoiler alert if you haven’t seen the films on this list.

 The inventiveness of the Martian